syncfusion-content/maui-docs/MAUI/CircularProgressBar/custom-content.md

 ![.NET MAUI Circular Progress Bar with custom content](images/custom-content/content.png)

-## Limitations

-The `SfLinearProgressBar` does not support any custom content.

 N> Refer to our `.NET MAUI SfCircularProgressBar` feature tour page for its groundbreaking feature representations.
 Also explore our [.NET MAUI SfCircularProgressBar example](https://github.com/syncfusion/maui-demos/) that shows how to configure a SfCircularProgressBar in .NET MAUI.